Pacatro/VoiceChat/README.md

 # VoiceChat
-This programa allows allow users to have a voice conversation with ChatGPT.
+This programa allows you to have a voice conversation with ChatGPT.

 ## Prerequisites
 Before start you need to have: